MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/multi-geo-tenant-configuration.md

 Before you configure your tenant for Microsoft 365 Multi-Geo, be sure you have read [Plan for Microsoft 365 Multi-Geo](plan-for-multi-geo.md).
 To follow the steps in this article, you'll need a list of the geo locations that you want to enable as satellite locations, and the test users that you want to provision for those locations.

-## Add the Multi-Geo Capabilities in Microsoft 365 plan to your tenant
+## Add the Multi-Geo Capabilities in your Microsoft 365 plan to your tenant

 To use Microsoft 365 Multi-Geo, you need the _Multi-Geo Capabilities in Microsoft 365_ plan.
 Work with your account team to add this plan to your tenant.
 Your account team will connect you with the appropriate licensing specialist and get your tenant configured.

-Note that the _Multi-Geo Capabilities in Microsoft 365_ plan is a user-level service plan.
+Note that the _Multi-Geo Capabilities in Microsoft 365_ plan are a user-level service plan.
 You need a license for each user that you want to host in a satellite location.
 You can add more licenses over time as you add users in satellite locations.

 Once your tenant has been provisioned with the  _Multi-Geo Capabilities in Microsoft 365_ plan, the **Geo locations** tab will become available in the OneDrive and SharePoint admin centers.